jannis-kiriasis/digibooking/README.md

     ![Hero-desktop](./README-files/hero-desktop.png)

 3.	**Footer**
     The footer is also the same across every page of the website.
-It includes the agency contact details, address and external links to social networks.
+It includes the agency's contact details, address and external links to social networks.
 All the external links open in new tabs.

     ![Footer](./README-files/footer.png)